neo4j/graphql/packages/graphql/tests/tck/tck-test-files/schema/relationship-properties.md

   properties: ActedInUpdateInput
   where: ActorMoviesConnectionWhere
   update: MovieUpdateInput
-  connect: [MovieConnectFieldInput!]
+  connect: [ActorMoviesConnectFieldInput!]
   disconnect: [MovieDisconnectFieldInput!]
   create: [ActorMoviesCreateFieldInput!]
   delete: [MovieDeleteFieldInput!]
 }

 input ActorOptions {
+  """
-  # Specify one or more ActorSort objects to sort Actors by.
+  Specify one or more ActorSort objects to sort Actors by.
 The sorts will be applied in the order in which they are arranged in the array.
+  """
   sort: [ActorSort]
   limit: Int
   skip: Int